The benefits of sustainable weight loss

 Maintaining momentum on your health and weight loss journey

-While a loss on the scales is undeniably uplifting, if the kilos are slow to budge then look for validation from other healthy lifestyle measures.
 “Success along your journey can be celebrated in so many different ways,” says Stride.
-“It could be tracking your meals every day this week, doing a 5km fun run, or feeling more energised when you wake up in the morning.”
+“It could be tracking your meals every day this week, doing a 5km fun run, or feeling more energized when you wake up in the morning.”

 Ultimately, taking a lifelong outlook to healthy living gives you leeway to live a balanced life.
 “It’s very hard to stick to something when you feel restricted or deprived.
 The idea is not to look at your diet as an ‘on’ or ‘off’ thing.
 Rather, you’re embracing a healthy lifestyle, with the flow-on benefit being weight loss,” she says.
 “It’s about learning to love healthy foods in a new way, learning to embrace exercise and learning new tools and skills to change yourself towards a healthy lifestyle that you can sustain forever.”